 Identifying Needs: 2-1-1 Requests

 Staffed by community resource experts, 2-1-1 is a free, confidential, and bilingual phone line that compassionately connects callers in need with personalized referrals for help.
 2-1-1 collaborates with hundreds of local health and human service agencies.
-For many of the 35,000 people who use 2-1-1, it is a lifeline, sometimes a lifesaver.
-In the fiscal year of 2020-2021, Pikes Peak United Way received over 36,980 requests for service.
+For many of the people who use 2-1-1, it is a lifeline, sometimes a lifesaver.
+In the fiscal year of 2023-2024, Pikes Peak United Way received over 34,000 calls, which included more than 18,000 categorized service requests from residents in a 12-county area.

-2-1-1 requests provide a snapshot of the community’s needs and where assistance may be lacking.
+2-1-1 requests from El Paso and Teller Counties provide a snapshot of the community’s needs and where assistance may be lacking.
 Since 2-1-1 began in 2004, utility bill assistance has remained the top need of community members, followed by rental assistance.
 Need-specific assistance programs help households extend their income by covering a portion of basic needs.

 Food & Utility Assistance